volodya-renderberg/shape_keys_to_rig/README.md

 # shape_keys_to_rig
 Addon for Blender 3d.
-Adding shape keys in rig, creat and edit in-between shape keys. (in work)
+Adding shape keys in rig, creat and edit in-between shape keys. (beta)